 Normal human nature is to be apprehensive to new processes.
 As an extension of this, some businesses can also view new technology as disruptions to their normal way of doing business.
 This is especially evident if they have previously utilised software that did not fully serve their needs.

 When IBM wanted to find out how to build trust in AI tools (for their customers), they spoke to more than 30 AI scientists and leading thinkers to find out how to overcome the initial apprehension that comes with introducing automation into workplace teams.
 It was agreed that a greater collaborative effort is required across science, industry and government to educate people on the opportunities for business and consumers.

 Imagine you’re running a campaign with for individualised offers across multiple locations.
-While, the base level of available software can provide insights into top performing ads, this would still require hundreds of time spent manually building personalised geo-targeted landing pages based on proximity.
-In addition, organisations with an extensive product inventory, can also see large amount of time spent cross-checking individual stocks levels before setting ads live.
+While the base level of available software can provide insights into top performing ads, this would still require plenty of time spent manually building personalised geo-targeted landing pages based on proximity.
+In addition, organisations with an extensive product inventory, can also see large amounts of time spent cross-checking individual stock levels before setting ads live.

 Actioning campaign optimisations on time can mean the difference between gaining the edge on the competition when customers come looking for products.
 The introduction of RPA implements the changes when they are needed 24/7.
 And the best part is… no sick days!